Airplane!: Production

+Development and writing

 Jerry Zucker, Jim Abrahams, and David Zucker (collectively known as Zucker, Abrahams and Zucker, or ZAZ) wrote Airplane! while they were performing with the Kentucky Fried Theatre, a theatre group they had founded in 1971.
 To obtain material for comedy routines, they routinely recorded late-night television and reviewed the tapes later primarily to pull the commercials, a process Abrahams compared to "seining for fish".
 During one such taping process, they unintentionally recorded the 1957 film Zero Hour!, and while scanning the commercials, found it to be a "perfectly classically structured film" according to Jerry Zucker.
 Abrahams later described Zero Hour! as "the serious version of Airplane!"
 It was the first film script they wrote, completed around 1975, and was originally called The Late Show.
 The script originally stayed close to the dialog and plot of Zero Hour!, as ZAZ thought they did not have a sufficient understanding of film at the time to structure a proper script.
 ZAZ's script borrowed so much from Zero Hour! that they believed they needed to negotiate the rights to create the remake of the film and ensure they remain within the allowance for parody within copyright law.
 They were able to obtain the rights from Warner Bros. and Paramount for about $2,500 at the time.
 The original script contained spoofs of television commercials, but people who proofread it advised them to shorten the commercials, and they eventually removed them.
 When their script was finished, they were unable to sell it.